 How To Get There

 There are two ports from which the liveaboards we have to offer, these are Cabo San Lucas and San Jose del Cabo.
 These are both cities in the state of Baja California and located in the most Southern municipality; Los Cabos.
-You will most likely fly into Los Cabos International Airport, which has flights arriving from the United States, Canada and other Mexican Cities.
+You will most likely fly into Los Cabos International Airport, which has flights arriving from the United States, Canada, and other Mexican Cities.
 Both cities have their own ports which the liveaboards will depart from.

 It is important to note that there are potentially extra costs for these trips such as port tax, marine park fees, crew gratuities, dive equipment rental (if you do not have your own) and Nitrox.
 Each liveaboard differs so please check this before booking.
-It is important to know that you will require to have insurance for the duration of your trip.
+It is important to know that you will require having insurance for the duration of your trip.

-To get into Mexico you will need to have a passport which is valid at least six more months after arrival, and a return flight.
+To get into Mexico you will need to have a passport which is valid at least six more months after arrival and a return flight.
 The large majority of nationalities can receive a tourist visa on arrival.

 As we are not medical professionals we cannot give advice on vaccinations, so please see your doctor if you are wanting to know which vaccinations might be needed.